isomerpages/moe-pasirrissec/_useful-links/Direct School Admission/DSA – LLP IN MUSIC AND PERFORMING ARTS.md

 third_nav_title: Direct School Admission
 variant: tiptap
 ---
-<p>PRSS extends our warmest invitation to all Primary 6 students to apply
+<p>Pasir Ris Secondary School extends our warmest invitation to all Primary
-for direct admission to our Secondary One via the Direct School Admission (DSA – Sec) Exercise.</p>
+6 students to apply for direct admission to our Secondary One via the Direct School Admission (DSA – Sec) Exercise.</p>
 <p>At PRSS, we embrace the arts and have a vibrant artistic culture.
 You
 will have a CCA experience of a lifetime by participating in our Performing Arts groups, which include the Choir, Concert Band, Chinese Orchestra,